Take your best friend on a Norfolk Broads boating or cottage holiday

 Most pubs on the Broads will allow you to sit outside in the beer garden with your dog.
 The Bridge Inn at Acle will also let your four legged friend join you inside.
 The Swan Inn in Loddon are very welcoming to dogs and will be more than happy to give yours some affection and a bowl of water.
 The Maltsters at Ranworth allow dogs to sit by their fire in the winter and bathe in the sun in the summer months.
 The King’s Head in Hoveton have one dedicated room in the pub where dogs are allowed and they even have dog treats available!
 The White Horse at Upton, The Ship at Reedham and The White Horse in Neatishead are also pubs which will allow your dog in their bar areas and in their beer gardens.

-Dogs are very welcome on all of our holiday cruisers, with the exception of Fair Aristocrat.
+Dogs are very welcome on all of our holiday cruisers.
 Dogs are charged at £25 for a short break or £40 per week with a maximum of 2 dogs per cruiser.
 We also have a limited number of lifejackets for dogs for which we charge a refundable deposit of £20.
 Many of our customers bring their dogs on their boating holidays and always have good feedback from their holidays.
 There is plenty to do, with walks on your doorstep at many moorings and lots of pubs and cafes around the Broads welcoming dogs to either sit outside or enjoy a quiet lay down indoors.
 You'll find many locals enjoying Broads walks with their four legged friends so there'll be plenty of other pooches to keep your dog company!